SEllersgaard/SEllersgaard.github.io/_posts/2023-04-04-modeluncertain.md

 $$

 where the second line uses a [Taylor expansion](https://en.wikipedia.org/wiki/Taylor_series) around the MLE, and the third line executes the [multivariate Gaussian integral](https://en.wikipedia.org/wiki/Gaussian_integral#n-dimensional_and_functional_generalization).
-Following Schwarz this can be further simplified for large $$N$$ as
+According to Schwarz this can be further simplified for large $$N$$ as

 $$